project-oak/oak/chrome_extension/README.md

 [Content-Security-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy)
 of
 `sandbox allow-scripts; default-src 'none'; script-src 'unsafe-inline'; style-src 'unsafe-inline'`.
-It prevents calling servers or navigating to other pages.
+It prevents network calls, initiating navigation other pages.

 Depending on whether a given website complies with this CSP or not, the extension will show either a red or green icon.